 - Chop the stewed tomatoes, then pour into the bowl with the juice.

-- When the roux is ready, turn the fire down to medium-low.
+- When the roux is ready, turn the heat down to medium-low.

 - Add the stewed tomatoes with juice and the tomato sauce to the pot.